 Posted on July 24th, 2013 by Rachel

 Posted on March 7th, 2013 by admin

 The Jewish Museum of Maryland

 ACCESS AND PROVENANCE

-Access to the collection is unrestricted and is available to researchers at the Jewish Museum of Maryland.?
-Researchers must obtain the written permission of the Jewish Museum of Maryland before publishing quotations from materials in the collection.?
+Access to the collection is unrestricted and is available to researchers at the Jewish Museum of Maryland.
+Researchers must obtain the written permission of the Jewish Museum of Maryland before publishing quotations from materials in the collection.
 Papers may be copied in accordance with the library’s usual procedures.